vcolavin/nature-of-the-beast/README.md

 -   [ ] date utility (probably replicate `date +%s`)
 -   [ ] uptime utility (this could be a source of spooky mysteries)
 -   [x] Switich typescript back to strict mode
+-   [ ] Use location API to change some things about the story
+-   [ ] Create an ambient sound visualizer